OSA EVENTS

 OSA focuses on three types of firearms:

-• Service rifle, and
+• Hunting rifle, and

-• OSA Operational-style precision/sniper rifle.
+• Long rifle.

 For practices and clinics, the participants may use any equipment that they would like that's legal for the range.
 For competitions, in general terms, the equipment is required to be operationally oriented, either the kind of thing that is currently used by military or law enforcement, or that could reasonably be used by them.
 Anyone who wants to shoot a match with other equipment is welcome to shoot for honors only.